 “Attention is the rarest and purest form of generosity."
 Simone Weil

-The writings of Simone Weil, were never published in her lifetime.
-The first collection of writings to ever see publication are called Gravity and Grace.
+The writings of Simone Weil were never published in her lifetime.
+The first collection of writings to ever see publication is called Gravity and Grace.
 This book, as well as the lived life of Simone Weil, changed lives.

-Gravity and Grace was put together by a farmer she stayed with named Gustave Thibon who was also a French philosopher and nominated for the Nobel Prize in Literature four times.
+Gravity and Grace was put together by a farmer she stayed with named Gustave Thibon, a French philosopher and nominated for the Nobel Prize in Literature four times.
 Words like “The hero wears armor, the saint is naked” are written with a fierce conviction shared by his guest, Simone Weil.

 Contemporary French philosopher, Michel Serres, called Simone Weil “the first philosopher to really speak of violence in all its dimension.”
-After reading Gravity and Grace in his early 20s, he decided to pursue the humanities instead of mathematics.
+After reading Gravity and Grace in his early 20s, he pursued the humanities instead of mathematics.

 Albert Camus described Simone Weil as the only great spirit of our time.